cloudy-astrophysics/bug-tracker-migration-test/README.md

       * But there are some others that may have useful tweaks see [network graph](https://github.com/behrisch/migrate-trac-issues-to-github/network)

 ## Summary of history ##
-  * 2019-10-16: Initial experiments with tracboat
+  * **2019-10-16:** Initial experiments with tracboat
-  * 2019-10-19: Got tracboat to work for dumping all issues to JSON, including attachments.
+  * **2019-10-19:** Got tracboat to work for dumping all issues to JSON, including attachments.
 This is a proof of concept that stage 1 can be done.
 But tracboat is no help with stage 2
-  * 2019-10-19: Start looking at MTITG - port to Python 3
+  * **2019-10-19:** Start looking at MTITG - port to Python 3
-  * 2019-10-20: Initial test run of MTITG to import the first 10 issues from Trac.
+  * **2019-10-20:** Initial test run of MTITG to import the first 10 issues from Trac.
 This works, except for the attachments.
-  * 2019-10-21: Make a dedicated github account @cloudy-bot to do the migration work, so that my name is not written over everything
+  * **2019-10-21 morning:** Make a dedicated github account @cloudy-bot to do the migration work, so that my name is not written over everything
-  * 2019-10-21: Discover that creating new milestones is not working (first 10 issues had no milestones).
+  * **2019-10-21 morning:** Discover that creating new milestones is not working (first 10 issues had no milestones).
 Fix that
-  * 2019-10-21: Another test run, but from the @cloudy-bot account, importing up to issue #100 from Trac.
+  * **2019-10-21 morning:** Another test run, but from the @cloudy-bot account, importing up to issue #100 from Trac.
 This now includes some that are still open.
-Improved treatment of trac users without github accounts. **Remaining tasks:** improve tags and bring over attachments.
+Improved treatment of trac users without github accounts.
+  * **2019-10-21 evening:** Fix most of the problems with tags
+  * **Remaining tasks:** Bring over attachments.

 ## Log of testing tracboat ##